iamagoodperson-yay/rayshark/README.md

 - npm
 - tshark

-Download this repo
+Download this repository

-Set this repo as your active directory in your terminal by using
+Set this repository as your active directory in your terminal by using
 ```bash
 cd rayshark
 ```